 We've compiled a list of what we think are the best PS4 remakes and remasters currently available.
-In alphabetical order, let's take a trip down memory lane.
-If you want to see what we think are the Best PS4 Games overall, check the link.
+In no particular order, let's take a trip down memory lane, shall we?
+If you want to see what we think are the best PS4 games overall, check the link.

 Best PS4 Remakes and Remasters

 Below is a list of the best PS4 remakes and remasters.
 These are our favourite remakes and remasters on PlayStation 4, as determined by our editorial team.